west31-d/ross-financial-management-python/README.md

 AI using
 Claude Code was used only for referencing financial statement indices/fields, visualizing graphs, committing to GitHub, and verifying calculations against real data.

+Code assisted by Claude Code is marked with comments.